Despite being one of the most popular diets in recent years, intermittent fasting is still widely misunderstood.

 4. You Will Definitely Lose Weight With Intermittent Fasting

-While there are a variety of reasons people choose to do intermittent fasting, the goal of weight loss is a common one, but simply changing the window of time in which you eat is not necessarily why it may (or may not) occur.
+While there are a variety of reasons people choose to do intermittent fasting, the goal of weight loss is a common one.
+But simply changing the window of time in which you eat does not necessarily lead to weight loss.

 “Also, for some with other health conditions, fasting may impact ability to lose weight.
 I think the belief of ‘definite weight loss’ has come from some very noisy voices in the media.”